cloudmesh/cloudmesh-pi-cluster/cloudmesh/bridge/README.md

 ```
 cms bridge set HOSTS ADDRESSES
 ```
 Used to assign static IPs to given hosts.
 The given addresses must fall in the current ip range of the server.
+The range can be viewed using `cms bridge info`.
 After setting the IPs, the bridge must be restarted.
 ```
 cms bridge restart --nohup
 ```